cloudmesh-community/book/chapters/prg/python/cloudmesh/installation.md

 developers to easily interact with them we have written a convenient `cloudmesh-installer` program.

-As a developer you must also use a python virtual environment to avoid affecting your system wide python installation.
+As a developer, you must also use a python virtual environment to avoid affecting your system-wide Python installation.
 This can be achieved while using Python3 from python.org or via conda.
-We do recommend that you use python.org as this is the vanilla python that most developers in the world use.
-Conda is often used by users of python if they not need to use bleeding-edge but older prepackaged python tools and libraries.
+However, we do recommend that you use python.org as this is the vanilla python that most developers in the world use.
+Conda is often used by users of Python if they do not need to use bleeding-edge but older prepackaged Python tools and libraries.

 ## Prerequisite